Williamrightone/rstar-doc/README.md

 # Rstar

-Raising Star (Rsrat) is a web-based B2C microservices seed project.
+Raising Star (Rsrat) is a lite web-based B2C microservices seed project.
 It provides foundational back-office functionalities including login, page management, and Role-Based Access Control (RBAC).
 The project is built with Spring Cloud and Vue3.

 (It will be a pic or gif showing brief website)